HIV vaccine candidate induces immune response in early clinical trial: 'An important step forward' - KTVZ

 The International AIDS Vaccine Initiative announced the start of this Phase 1 clinical trial in 2018, to evaluate the safety of eOD-GT8 60mer and the immune responses it is able to induce.

-The trial included a total of 48 healthy adults, ages 18 to 50, who were enrolled at two sites: George Washington University in Washington, DC, and Fred Hutchinson Cancer Center in Seattle.
+The trial included a total of 48 healthy adults, ages 18 to 50, who were enrolled at two sites: George Washington University in Washington and Fred Hutchinson Cancer Center in Seattle.

-Among the participants, 18 received a 20-microgram dose of the vaccine and, eight weeks later, a same-sized dose of the vaccine with an adjuvant; 18 received a 100-microgram dose of the vaccine and, eight weeks later a same-sized dose of the vaccine with an adjuvant; and 12 received two doses of a saline placebo, eight weeks apart.
-The adjuvant is known as AS01B, developed by the pharmaceutical company GSK.
-The vaccines and placebo were administered into the arm muscle.
+Among the participants, 18 received a 20-microgram dose of the vaccine and, eight weeks later, a same-size dose of the vaccine with an adjuvant; 18 received a 100-microgram dose of the vaccine and, eight weeks later, a same-size dose of the vaccine with an adjuvant; and 12 received two doses of a saline placebo, eight weeks apart.
+The adjuvant is called AS01B, developed by the pharmaceutical company GSK.
+The vaccines and placebo were given into the arm muscle.

 The researchers collected and analyzed immune cells from the blood and lymph nodes of participants during the study.
 They specifically examined how B cells, a type of white blood cell that makes antibodies in the immune system, responded to the vaccine.

 The researchers found no serious adverse events reported among the study participants, and no participants acquired HIV infection during the study.
-About 97% — or all but one — of the 48 study participants reported local or systemic adverse events that were generally mild or moderate adverse events, such as pain at the injection site, malaise and headache, and in most cases these events were resolved within a day or two.
+About 97% — or all but one — of the 48 study participants reported local or systemic adverse events that were generally mild or moderate, such as pain at the injection site, malaise and headache.
+In most cases, these events were resolved within a day or two.

 After the first immunization, all vaccine recipients but no placebo recipients were found to produce antibodies elicited by the eOD-GT8 60mer vaccine.
-Those vaccine-induced responses increased after the second vaccination, the researchers wrote in their study.
+Those vaccine-induced responses increased after the second vaccination, the researchers wrote.

+Another Phase 1 study on this vaccine candidate is underway, said Dr. Julie McElrath, senior vice president and director of the vaccine and infectious disease division at Fred Hutchinson Cancer Center, who was an author of the study.

-What is “unique” and “new” about this HIV vaccine candidate is that it was engineered to directly target the production of broadly neutralizing antibodies, said Dr. Timothy Schacker, vice dean for research and program director in HIV medicine at the University of Minnesota Medical School, who was not involved in the study.
+What is unique about this HIV vaccine candidate is that it was engineered to directly target the production of broadly neutralizing antibodies, said Dr. Timothy Schacker, vice dean for research and program director in HIV medicine at the University of Minnesota Medical School, who was not involved in the research.

-“In HIV, when we’ve designed and tested vaccines in the past, they didn’t for whatever reason induce these broadly neutralizing antibodies,” Schacker said.
+“In HIV, when we’ve designed and tested vaccines in the past, they didn’t for whatever reason induce these broadly neutralizing antibodies,” he said.
 “Call them super antibodies, if you want.
-The broadly neutralizing antibodies work more efficiently, they’re better at controlling things.”
+The broadly neutralizing antibodies work more efficiently.
+They’re better at controlling things.”

 By showing that broadly neutralizing antibodies can be induced by a vaccine, this new study could help inform the development of other types of immunizations, not just HIV vaccines, Schacker said.